 - Timing is key.
 Time the delivery of your content at the best time for your audience based on what is in their heart and minds — and remember that the best time may not be during traditional office hours.
 Most importantly you have to continually evaluate both your content strategy — and when you’re posting to ensure maximum engagement.

 - Balance your content.
 Creating the right mix of content is critical to engage with various audiences and capture the collective brand.
-Keep content type interesting and diverse while always keeping the goal of your organization, department or program at the forefront.
+Keep content type interesting and diverse while always keeping the goal of the university as well as that of your organization, department or program at the forefront.

 - Make it compelling.
 Successful content is sharable content, and it should provide value to your audience and meet a need.
 Before you post content, ask yourself if it is doing one of these things: is it…

 - Revealing exclusive information?

 - Be respectful.
 Anything you post in your role as a TWU employee reflects on the university.
 Be professional and respectful.
 Do not engage in arguments or long debates with those who comment on your site.
 If, after careful consideration, you believe a comment requires a response, be factual and be brief.
 Never be defensive.
 If your response draws a further comment (and it probably will), it’s best to let it go.
 Continuing to respond only provides an opportunity to prolong the comments.

 - Respect the rights of others.
 Posts and comments must conform to the laws regarding intellectual property, copyright infringement, plagiarism, disclosure of proprietary information, FERPA, HIPAA, PII, PIFI, etc. Respect an individual’s request to remove content directly related to her/him.

 - Review and engage with comments/content.
 Questions, concerns, and feedback while not all positive can provide an opportunity to engage in constructive discussions that can provide helpful insights.